-By Brandon Larrabee of The News Service of Florida
+By Jim Turner and Brandon Larrabee of The News Service of Florida

 Originally published on Thu May 21, 2015 10:05 am

 Florida Gov. Rick Scott resumed his push Wednesday for a massive tax-cut package and a “historic” increase in school funding, downplaying a call for agency heads to prepare for a bare-bones budget.